Dan Bartlett: Bush gubernatorial staff (1990s)

 Bartlett worked on George W. Bush's first campaign for governor in 1994, when Bush unseated Ann W. Richards.
 He was appointed as deputy to the policy director in the governor's office and was issues director for Bush's 1998 gubernatorial re-election campaign.

 Bush 2000 presidential campaign

 Bartlett was the director of rapid response for George W. Bush's 2000 presidential campaign.

 White House communications director (2001-2005)

 After Bush assumed office as president, he worked as a deputy to advisor Karen Hughes before being named White House communications director.
+During 9/11, Bartlett accidentally took a week's worth of anti-anthrax tablets provided by Dr Richard Tubb whilst onboard Air Force One, leading to false allegations of him attempting to overdose on the plane.

 Following the July 6, 2003, editorial by former ambassador Joseph Wilson, Bartlett (with Ari Fleischer) pushed reporters to pursue who in the CIA sent him to Niger, but stopped short of revealing that his wife worked for the agency.

 On September 1, 2004, Bartlett appeared on the Daily Show with Jon Stewart on the second night of the 2004 Republican National Convention, where he discussed the convention and campaign.